rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ### NPAPIDirectory
 Not applicable to the Enterprise Tablet:<br>

-Path to an existing directory where the NPAPI Plugins are stored.
+Path to an existing directory containing the NPAPI Plug-ins. **Not applicable to the Enterprise Tablet.** Case sensitive.

 **Possible Values**

-* Fully qualified local path.
+* Fully qualified local path

 > Note: The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.